Skip to content

 rm backup.tar.gz

 Frequency: Schedule backups based on your tolerance for data loss.
-For active instances, daily backups are a reasonable starting point.
+For active servers, daily backups are a reasonable starting point.

-Retention: Keep multiple backup archives.
+Retention: Keep multiple backup archives, but do not keep them forever.
 A common pattern is daily backups retained for 14 days, plus weekly backups retained for 8 weeks.
+If you use split data and key backups, apply the same retention window to both files.

-Storage: Store backups on a different volume or remote storage (S3, GCS) from the NATS data directory.
+Storage: Store backups on a different volume or remote object storage, such as AWS S3, Cloudflare R2, Wasabi, or Backblaze B2.
 A backup on the same disk as the data doesn’t protect against disk failure.

 Encryption: Always use --encrypt for backups stored on shared or remote storage.
-Even though message bodies are already encrypted, backups contain sensitive metadata (user info, space structure, membership lists).
+Even though message bodies are already encrypted, backups contain sensitive metadata (user info, room structure, membership lists).

-Testing: Periodically test restores to a separate instance to verify your backups are valid and your passphrase works.
+Testing: Periodically test restores to a separate server to verify your backups are valid and your passphrase works.